Sabaruddin94/CVD-Assistance-ChatBot/README.md

-Classification of Healthy and Unhealthy Artery
+## Classification of Healthy and Unhealthy Artery

 This project focuses on building a deep learning model for the classification of healthy and unhealthy arteries using Convolutional Neural Networks (CNNs) and Transfer Learning with the MobileNetV2 architecture.
 The model is trained to achieve an accuracy of over 80%, enabling it to classify artery images into two categories: Healthy and Unhealthy.

-Machine Learning Workflow
+## Machine Learning Workflow
 The project follows the typical machine learning workflow, which includes Problem Formulation, Data Preparation, Model Development, and Model Deployment.

-1. Problem Formulation
+## 1. Problem Formulation
 The task is formulated as a binary classification problem, where the objective is to classify artery images as either:

-Healthy
+-Healthy
-Unhealthy
+-Unhealthy

 This classification task is essential for early detection of cardiovascular diseases, which could significantly help in medical diagnoses.

 2. Data Preparation